bcmichael/RNMR-Docs/docs/command/full_command.md

 using a singular value decomposition (SVD) of X. Once the coefficients are known RNMR fills in the points from SIZE+1 to rlim.
 That is the point just after the FID is predicted using the N before after it and then point SIZE+2 is predicted using the N points before it (including the predicted value of point SIZE+1) and so on until all the points out to rlim are predicted.
 This process will change the active size of the buffer to rlim.
-If the processing buffer is currently visible, RNMR will update the display to show the data as updated by `LPF`.
 ## LPFIL
 Set text printer file